Aliases for DCD Gene

 GeneCards Summary for DCD Gene

 DCD (Dermcidin) is a Protein Coding gene.
 Diseases associated with DCD include Root Caries and Netherton Syndrome.
-Among its related pathways are Innate Immune System and Defensins.
+Among its related pathways are Defensins and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include peptidase activity.
 An important paralog of this gene is LACRT.

 UniProtKB/Swiss-Prot Summary for DCD Gene